 Eelektrik, known as “Shibibeel” in the Pokemon series, is an Electric-type Pokemon that was first introduced in Generation V.

-It evolves from Tynamo starting at level 39 and can evolve into Eelektross when exposed to a Thunder Stone.
+This electric snake pokemon evolves from Tynamo starting at level 39 and can evolve into Eelektross when exposed to a Thunder Stone.

 A blue-black, eel-like Pokemon called Eelektrik with a beige underbelly.
 Its eyes have small pupils with a yellow circle pattern surrounding them, and its mouth has a round, toothy, leech-like appearance with red lips.